 - Use outside evidence strategically

-Make sure you practice all the different types of questions with official materials before you sit down to take the real test.
-If you get used to thinking about history in an analytical, evidence-based context, you should have no problem earning a high AP score!
+Make sure that you practice all the different types of exam questions with official materials before you sit down to take the real test.
+If you get used to thinking about history in an analytical, evidence-based context, you should have no problem earning a high US History score!

 Looking for more practice materials?
 Check out our article on the best online quizzes you can take to prepare for the AP US History test!

-Review books can be extremely helpful tools in preparing for AP tests.
-If you can't decide which one to get, take a look at this list of the best review books for the AP US History exam in 2016.
+Review books can be extremely helpful tools in preparing for AP exams.
+If you can't decide which one to get, take a look at this list of the best review books for the AP US History test.

 Did you lose some of your notes?
-Head on over to this article for links to AP US History notes on every section of the course.
+Feel free to use these links to AP US History notes for every section of the course.

 Have friends who also need help with test prep?
 Share this article!